 To give you a visual, in a matter of weeks, I went from the girl on the left to the girl on the right:

 Can you imagine with me for a moment what it might look like for a girl to go from a nobody that had never been asked out by a boy to a somebody that most every boy wanted to date?
 It’s a recipe for disaster.
 I remember so clearly how I felt loved and seen for the first time.
 I felt wanted.
 It was in that moment that I believed a lie that who I am and what I am worth depends strictly on my outward beauty.

-I spent the ages of 15 to roughly 26 years old in bondage to this lie.
+I spent the last two decades in bondage to this lie.
 Chasing a perfect body that simply does not exist.
 I even got my Bachelors degree in Exercise Physiology thinking that was my answer to making sure I didn’t ever become that overweight old woman.
-So sad and selfish. (thankfully God is using what Satan meant for evil and using my degree for good now!)
+So sad and selfish.
+Thankfully, God is using what Satan meant for evil and using my degree for good!

-Can I tell you what happened over the last 5 years in me taking God’s hand in this area?
+Can I tell you what happened over the last few years in me taking God’s hand in this area?
 I have never been healthier both physically and spiritually.
-My marriage and sex life is thriving because I no longer am wanting to hide from my husband out of fear of my body not measuring up.
+My marriage and sex life are thriving because I no longer want to hide from my husband out of fear of my body not measuring up.
 I have more joy because I am comfortable in my own skin.
 My eyes and skin glow and I have never been more physically fit than I am right now.
 I do not have out of control cravings for sweets and junk food.
-I don’t dread working out like it’s a punishment but instead I look at it as my “get to” since I am alive and breathing.
+I don’t dread working out like it’s a punishment but instead, I look at it as my “get to” since I am alive and breathing.